 Getting married involves promising to live with a person for the rest of your life, but nobody can safely predict compatibility with another person for life.

-Frank then asks: "Don't we often make promises that we don't keep?"
-And Larry replies: "Yes, but the point is that one should not make a promise unless one can safely predict that one will keep it."
+6 unless one can safely predict that one will keep it."
 Finally, Frank replies: "So you mean that if two people aren't compatible, they can't live together.
 So they shouldn't promise to do something they can't do."
 Larry concedes that this is exactly what he means, adding, "I conclude that nobody should ever get married."